 Eye Care Essentials for Computer Users

-If you spend hours each day working at a computer screen, you may experience eyestrain, blurred vision, itchy eyes, and occasional double vision.
+If you spend hours each day working at a computer screen, you may suffer from eyestrain, blurred vision, itchy eyes, and occasional double vision.

-However, studies have found no indication that working on a computer screen causes permanent vision problems.
-Short-term problems, such as tired, irritated, or watery eyes, do bother many people who work at computers, but these problems can usually be corrected by wearing a special pair of glasses for computer work, adjusting lighting in the workplace, and altering the position of the computer screen.
+However, studies have found no sign that working on a computer screen causes permanent vision problems.
+Short-term problems, like tired, irritated, or watery eyes, do bother many¬†people who work at computers.
+These problems can usually be corrected by wearing a special pair of glasses for computer work.
+Also, adjusting lighting in the workplace, using nonprescription artificial tears, and/or¬†changing the position of the computer screen can help.¬†

-One of the easiest ways to prevent eye fatigue and discomfort is to see a vision specialist.
+One of the easiest ways to prevent eye tiredness and discomfort is to see a vision specialist.

-Minor visual problems, such as astigmatism or imbalances between the eyes, can be corrected by wearing corrective lenses, and you'll greatly increase your comfort.
-If you don't have to see distant objects clearly while at the computer, wearing bifocal lenses with the top adjusted for the computer screen and the bottom adjusted for reading is ideal
+Minor visual problems, like astigmatism or imbalances between the eyes, can be fixed by wearing lenses.
+The correct lenses will greatly increase your comfort.
+If you don't have to see distant objects clearly while at the computer, wearing bifocal lenses with the top adjusted for the computer screen and the bottom adjusted for reading is best.

 If your distance vision must be clear while working at the computer, bifocal lenses with the upper part adjusted for distance and a large bottom part adjusted for the computer is recommended.
-As an alternative, a progressive lens with a large middle section for computer work could be used.
+A progressive lens with a large middle section for computer work is another choice.

-Some people can comfortably use bifocal contact lenses when working at a computer, but in most cases, glasses will provide greater comfort and clearer vision.
+Some people can comfortably use bifocal contact lenses when working at a computer.
+In most cases, glasses will provide greater comfort and clearer vision.

-The following steps can further reduce your eye discomfort and fatigue:
+The following steps can help to reduce your eye discomfort and fatigue:

 Place the computer straight in front of you, not off to the side.

-Place the screen at right angles to any windows to minimize glare.
+Place the screen at right angles to any windows to reduce glare.

-Adjust the screen angle to minimize reflections from overhead lights or desk lamps.
+Fix the screen angle to reduce reflections from overhead lights or desk lamps.